The full four-year graduate entry Doctor of Medicine (MD) is delivered by Flinders University through the Northern Territory Medical Program (NTMP).

-For more information on the NTMP, including admission options and information, please refer to the Admission Information page.
+For more information on admission options to the NT Medical Program, please refer to the Admission Information page.

 Years 1 and 2